Manitoba vital records are tied to the history of what is now the province of Manitoba.

 Manitoba joined Canadian confederation, and thereby became a province, on July 15, 1870.

 The original province of Manitoba, known as the "postage stamp province", was much smaller than its current size.
 It was a small square including the general area of present-day Winnipeg, and was about 1/18 of its present-day size.
-On the above map, it was located adjacent to Rupert's Land, and just west of Lake Superior.
+On the above map, it was located adjacent to Rupert's Land, and just west of Lake Superior (the farthest inland of the five interconnected lakes).

 Manitoba continued to grow in size, with its additional land carved out of the Northwest Territories, until it reached its current size in 1912.